Fire and rescue services

 Towing and repair services aren't common outside Libreville.

 There are police roadblocks throughout the country.
-You may be asked to show identity and motor vehicle registration papers.
+You may be asked to show your identity and motor vehicle registration papers.

 If you hire a vehicle, confirm with your rental company what you're required to carry in your vehicle, such as: